engelsjk/goclipmaps/README.md

 goclipmaps -shape test/shapes/34021001900.geojson -o 34021001900.png
 ```

+You'll need an [access token](https://docs.mapbox.com/help/getting-started/access-tokens/) for the Mapbox Static Images API.
+This needs to be set as an environmental variable, available in a .env file, or set inline while running the command.

 ## What

 A GeoJSON feature file is used as an input.
 The bounds of the feature are converted into a geoviewport in order to request a Mapbox Satellite image from the [Mapbox Static Image API](https://www.mapbox.com/static-maps).
 That image is then drawn onto a virtal SVG canvas.
 Next, the GeoJSON feature is converted into SVG path strings which are then parsed into step-by-step path commands.
 Those path commands are fed into a vector rendering engine and the path is drawn onto a mask layer on the canvas above the image.
 Finally, the vector mask is clipped against the original raster image.